-The NBRC partnership is also aided by a select number of certified Local Development Districts that assist in grant technical assistance, provide information on complementary grants for projects, and generally administer the NBRC grant funds on behalf of recipients.
+The NBRC partnership is also aided by a select number of certified Local Development Districts that assist in grant technical assistance, provide information on complementary grants for projects, and administration of the NBRC grant funds.

 The NBRC Members have a shared staff that is accountable and responsible to the Members as a whole.
 The staff provides impartial information and counsel as to NBRC programs and direction.
-Reflective of its small size, the NBRC has only two employees, a Program Director, who manages the NBRC's grant program, and an Executive Assistant.

-Finally, the NBRC offers a wide ranging and popular grant program: the Economic & Infrastructure Development Investment Program.
+The NBRC offers a wide ranging and popular grant program: The Economic & Infrastructure Development Investment Program.
 The EID Investment Program's overall parameters are directed by statute but are specifically oriented toward the goals and objective found within the NBRC's Five Year Strategic Plan.